 Several remarkably rare maps were recently “discovered” in Winston-Salem, NC, at the Moravian Archives.
 Of course, the custodians of these maps have always known of their existence.
 However, the cartographic community has been largely unaware of these particular maps as evidenced by the absence of their documentation in the usual reference works.
 For example… A first state of the Fry-Jefferson map of Virginia is in the collection of the Moravian Archives.
 Most sources document only 4 surviving copies of the first state.
-New York dealer Graham Arader owns the copy that belonged to 18th century French cartographer, Jacques Bellin.
+In 2017, New York dealer Harry Newman purchased (from Graham Arader) the copy that belonged to 18th century French cartographer, Jacques Bellin.
 Other copies are in the New York Public Library, the University of Virginia (viewable on line), and in the collection of the Duke of Northumberland at Alnwick.
+This catalog entry implies a sixth surviving copy of the first state in the Huntington Library, not yet confirmed.

 One can add the Moravian Archives’ copy of John Filson’s map of Kentucky to the approximately two dozen copies previously recorded.
 Their copy is in the final, 10th state.